-The Senate Standing Committee Conveners meet three times annually with Standing Committee Administrators and the Director of Academic Services.
+The Senate Standing Committee Conveners meet prior to each Committee cycle with Standing Committee Administrators, Academic Services Representatives on Committees, the Committees and Governance Manager and the Director of Academic Services.
 The purpose of this Forum is to support Senate Standing Committees in effective planning, information sharing and reporting.
 It is not a decision-making forum and is not a formal Senate committee.

-5.3 Other committees with delegated authority who report to Senate
+5.3 Other committees & groups with delegated authority who report to Senate